 In your weight management efforts to achieve/maintain a healthy body mass index (BMI), you may think that indulging in food and drinks during the Christmas and New Year season may not seem like such a big deal as they only come once a year.
-However, you should still practise the principles of healthy eating to reduce the risk of unwanted weight gain.

 Fill up beforehand